Dyaisha Fair’s 38 points lead No. 21 Syracuse to 75-63 victory over Boston College

 Get the latest Syracuse news delivered right to your inbox.
 Subscribe to our sports newsletter here.

-A few games removed from its most monumental moment to date under head coach Felisha Legette-Jack, Syracuse looked like a team unworthy of playing consistently against even the bottom feeders of the Atlantic Coast Conference.
+A few games removed from its most monumental moment to date under head coach Felisha Legette-Jack, Syracuse looked like a team that couldn’t play consistently against even the bottom feeders of the Atlantic Coast Conference.

 Boston College embarrassed SU in transition.
 The Orange lagged behind the play on almost every instance, allowing fast break opportunities for BC.
 They couldn’t shoot well.
 Their frontcourt failed to thwart Teya Sidberry.
 The Eagles had SU playing down to their level.

 Though all Syracuse needed to capture victory was Dyaisha Fair — the program’s centerpiece.
-She was tasked to single-handedly defeat the Eagles, and she did.
+She was tasked to single-handedly defeat the Eagles.
+And by the end of the afternoon, Legette-Jack was left asking for Fair’s autograph, mesmerized by the point guard’s best performance in a Syracuse uniform.

-Fair’s season-high 38 points, a career-high in her SU tenure, carried No. 21 Syracuse (18-4, 8-3 ACC) to a 75-63 victory over Boston College (11-13, 3-8 ACC), which broke a two-game losing skid.
+Fair’s season-high 38 points carried No. 21 Syracuse (18-4, 8-3 ACC) to a 75-63 victory over Boston College (11-13, 3-8 ACC), which broke a two-game losing skid.
+It was also Fair’s highest point total since joining the Orange.
 SU failed to stall BC inside, losing the points in the paint battle 44-14.
-The Orange garnered little to no scoring help outside of Fair, as the rest of the roster shot 10-for-31 from the field.
-But it didn’t matter for Fair, who took over the game late to secure the win.
+Syracuse garnered little to no scoring help outside of Fair, as the rest of the roster shot 10-for-31 from the field.
+But it didn’t matter for Fair, who shot 13-for-25 with five 3-point makes and took over the game late to secure the win.

+“Today, Dyaisha had to go for 38 in order for us to have a chance,” Legette-Jack said postgame.
+“And what did our other players do?
+They got her the ball, and got the heck out of the way.”

-SU entered the fourth locked at 49-49 with BC.
+SU entered the fourth tied 49-49 with BC.
 At that point, Fair had 25 points, more than double her teammates’ combined total.
 The Eagles focused their defense to stop Fair, doubling her every chance they got and crashing on her when she drove to the rim.

 Fair didn’t score any points across the first five minutes of the fourth, but a bucket from Alyssa Latham and four free throws from the freshman and Saniaa Wilson helped give the Orange a 56-54 lead — a perfect cushion for Fair to take advantage of.

-Wilson got things going early, pivoting left on Dontavia Waggoner to finish a finger-roll layup at the rim.
-A few possessions later, Kyra Wood deflected a Sidberry pass on the perimeter and nabbed a steal.
-On the ensuing fast break, Alaina Rice splashed a pull-up jumper.

-Wood and Wilson weren’t asked to do much offensively, but their presence on the opposite end paid dividends in the first quarter.
+Wood and Wilson’s presence on the defensive end paid dividends in the first quarter.
 The two stayed in front of Sidberry near the basket and heavily contested BC’s guards on drives to the rim.
-The Eagles resorted to taking more 3s than usual, and went 0-for-5 from long range in the first quarter.
+The Eagles resorted to taking more 3s than usual, going 0-for-5 from long range in the first quarter.

 Boston College went 0-for-8 from the field during the last 3:31 as a result of SU’s then-fortified defense, and Syracuse’s backcourt took advantage.
 Rice drilled a second-chance jumper after Latham hauled in an offensive board.
 Then, Fair lost Kaylah Ivey with a hesitation dribble, exploding to the rim for an easy lay-in.

-A pair of Latham free throws made it 16-11 with under 1:00 left and to end the quarter, Rice ripped down a Lacey 3-point miss and drained a runner to beat the buzzer.
-Rice’s eight first-quarter points led SU as it took a seven-point advantage into the second.
+To end the quarter, Rice ripped down a Lacey 3-point miss and drained a runner to beat the buzzer.
+Rice’s eight first-quarter points led SU as it took an 18-11 advantage into the second.

 Yet everything Syracuse did right to open the contest was slowed to a halt.
 Constant turnovers, fickle defense inside and lagging in transition highlighted a tough second quarter where BC outscored the Orange 20-12.